Finpension Vested Benefits Review 2025 – Pros & Cons

 Finpension Vested Benefits is betting on digitalization to minimize costs.
 All their services are heavily digitized.
 However, it is essential to note that they are still available for support.
 So, you profit from the low cost of the solutions, but you can always contact them if you need assistance.

-Since I had a few questions, I have talked with one person at finpension about their vested benefits offer.
+Since I had a few questions, I have spoken with one person at finpension about their vested benefits offer.
 I had an excellent feeling about the company and its philosophy.

 For more information about finpension AG, you can read my interview with CEO Beat Bühlmann.